versyxdigital/mkeditor/BUILD.md

 As you can see, both events triggered from the renderer process are handled by the main process.
 In this instance, the IPC handler facilitates the passage of data from the renderer - id, editor content and in the case of exsting files, destination file - to our node storage access logic.

+## Building

+With the required build tools and dependencies installed (`npm install`) you can build the application and installer in a single step:

+- `npm run build:installer`

+This will build the mkeditor application and output an installer to `releases/${platform}/${arch}"`.

+If you are running on Windows, it will output an MSI installer, if you are running Linux, it will output a debian package...
+I haven't added a configuration for MacOS yet.

+You can also run each build step seperately:

+- `npm run build:mkeditor`: Builds only the mkeditor app, contained to `dist/`
+- `npm run build:executable`: Builds both mkeditor and the executable app, without an installer

+You can also run the executable app without building the executable, by using the electron CLI, this is useful for development as it takes a while to build executables and installers:

+- `npm run dev:execute`